 When an entity purchases land that has a building on it, the cost must be allocated between the land and the building; the result will be depreciation of the building, but not the land.
 A good way to derive this allocation is to use a property tax assessment or appraisal.

-- Acquisition costs—The cost to obtain the property rights through purchase or lease, royalty payments to the property owner.
+Acquisition costs—The cost to obtain the property rights through purchase or lease, or royalty payments to the property owner.

-- Exploration costs—Typically, these costs are expenses as incurred; however in certain circumstances in the oil and gas industry, they may be capitalized.
+Exploration costs—Typically, these costs are expensed as incurred; however in certain circumstances in the oil and gas industry, they may be capitalized.

 The amount of the depletion base, less its estimated salvage value, is charged to depletion expense each period using a depletion rate per unit extracted, or unit depletion rate that is computed using the following formula: